daveshanley/vacuum/README.md

 [![codecov](https://codecov.io/gh/daveshanley/vacuum/branch/main/graph/badge.svg?)](https://codecov.io/gh/daveshanley/vacuum)
 [![Go Report Card](https://goreportcard.com/badge/github.com/daveshanley/vacuum)](https://goreportcard.com/report/github.com/daveshanley/vacuum)

-A super-fast, lightweight OpenAPI linter, inspired by [Spectral](https://github.com/stoplightio/spectral).
+A super-fast, lightweight OpenAPI linter and quality checking tool, inspired by [Spectral](https://github.com/stoplightio/spectral).

+It's also compatible with existing [Spectral](https://github.com/stoplightio/spectral) rulesets.

 ---

+## The world's fastest OpenAPI linter.

+**Vacuum can suck all the lint of a 5mb OpenAPI spec in about 250ms.**

 Designed to reliably and lint OpenAPI specifications, **very quickly**.
 Including _very large_ ones.
-Spectral can be quite slow when used as an API and does not scale at all for enterprise applications.
+Spectral can be quite slow when used as an API and does not scale for enterprise applications.

 Vacuum will tell you what is wrong with your spec, why, where and how to fix it.